isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

+-  Re-hide ability to write new reviews for discontinued products (after changing to Judge.me review system)
 -  Make sure MFG-SKU metafield is showing up in microdata for SEO
 -  Update SKU when product options are changed
 -  Set max-height of product images on product pages to be less than 50% of viewport: [https://newbreedpb.com/products/umarex-walther-ppq-gbb-magazine-black](https://newbreedpb.com/products/umarex-walther-ppq-gbb-magazine-black)